 Sign a Listing Agreement*

-and their brokerage to market and sell your home.
-This agreement serves
+The agreement authorizes your REALTOR® and their brokerage to market and sell your home on the MLS® System*.
+This agreement serves three purposes.

 The real key to attracting buyers.
 You have the final say over this magic

 will have very useful advice.
 You can learn more